India's Modi vows to fix broken government, but no big bang reforms

 He also announced that he would replace the central Planning Commission that for decades guided the country's socialist-style economy with a more modern institution.

-The 63-year-old prime minister, a newcomer to central government after running the industrialized western state of Gujarat for more than 13 years, bemoaned New Delhi's bureaucratic disarray.
+The 63-year-old prime minister, a newcomer to central government after running the industrialised western state of Gujarat for more than 13 years, bemoaned New Delhi's bureaucratic disarray.

 "I saw that even in one government there were dozens of governments.
 It was as if each had their own fiefdoms," he said, touching on a key concern for many Indians, who have come to revile the layers of bureaucracy and rampant corruption.